-Our Race Action Plan is constantly gaining traction.
+Our Race Action Plan is influencing cultural change.

-Samantha Owo, our Race Action Plan Lead, discusses both progress to date and plans for the future.
+Samantha Owo, our Race Action Plan Lead, reflects on our progress to date.

-And as the world continues to change around us, it’s now become more important than ever that we accomplish our commitments.
-None of us could have predicted the outcry following the unjust death of George Floyd in May 2020.
+And as the world continues to change around us, it’s more important than ever that we accomplish our commitments.

 Let’s look briefly at how the plan has been helping to shape the future positively to date.

 Our Race Action Plan introduced a set of commitments to address the specific challenges faced by Black colleagues, as well as Asian and Minority Ethnic colleagues in our organisation.